GEIGEIGEIST/AMSEL/README.md

 ## TBA

-The PCB- and case-files, firmware and build guide will follow.
+The PCB- and case-files, firmware and build guide will follow when I made sure everything is working.